 Getting the right carriers

-Consignor has the largest carrier library in the world, and we maintain all our carrier integrations to meet the carriers' label and data requirements.
-With Consignor Shipment Server, you only need to use one API to have access to hundreds of carriers.
+nShift has the largest carrier library in the world, and we maintain all our carrier integrations to meet the carriers' label and data requirements.
+With nShift DeliveryHub (Shipment Server), you only need to use one API to have access to hundreds of carriers.

-When a new customer is set up, Consignor will need to pass a test procedure between Consignor and the carriers.
+When a new customer is set up, nShift will need to pass a test procedure between nShift and the carriers.
 This test procedure helps ensure high quality when the solution is put into production.

 Customized setup and Actor ID

 To get started, you need a Shipment Server license and a unique Actor ID.
-The Actor ID identifies you, when you make requests to the web service.
-The Actor ID is created by Consignor, and contains all the information set up by us.
-Information like customer number at carrier, product codes and number ranges are examples of information hosted by Consignor and stored under your Actor ID.
-We make a customized set-up for you with your customer specific data.
+The Actor ID identifies you when you make requests to the web service.
+The Actor ID is created by nShift and contains all the information set up by us.
+Information like customer number at the carrier, product codes, and number ranges are examples of information hosted by nShift and stored under your Actor ID.
+We make a customized set-up for you with your customer-specific data.